 I knew immediately when I made it to the right spot.
 Minibuses are actually minivans customized to fit as many people as possible.
 Bucket seats are removed for benches made of milk crates, wooden planks, and a bit of fabric.
 The side walk-ways are fitted with single milk crate seats that make getting stuck in the back a bad idea.
 Minibuses, being a competitive industry, also come with a hype-man to holler at people on the streets, only happy when the van is so full that someone is sitting on the driver’s lap.
-The young, hip minibuses paint their vans and blast dance music to entice customers.
+The “young and cool” minibuses paint their vans with graffiti stencils and blast EDM to entice customers.

 When I spotted the minibus “station” it was three vans on the street corner, yelling at pedestrians and each other.
 By the time I crossed four hectic lanes to get to the vans, the first two had pulled away, satisfied with their cargo.
 The minibus still waiting held only the driver, the promoter, and a lone man in the far back row.
 I hesitated, thinking ‘It’s not completely empty...
 Does that count?’Ultimately, the fear of being late to my first day won out and I hopped in, heart in my throat and questioning my priorities.

 Behind me came a group of schoolgirls, about middle school aged, and already in their uniforms for class.
 They laughed and chatted loudly in Xhosa, and my heartbeat slowed.
 I sat quietly, enjoying the language and their energy until I had to tell the driver where I was going-- that is what gave me away.

 The loudest girl snapped her head back to look at me.
 “You are American?” she said, somewhere between a question and an accusation.
 The rest of the quick ride consisted of me answering yes or no questions about America:

 By the time I reached work I had almost forgotten to be nervous.